-The front-line theory is that Dark Matter must consist of otherwise-undiscovered weakly interacting massive particles (WIMPs) "weakly interacting" meaning, for example, that photons generally don't interact with them, thus we can't see it.
-Surveys have not borne out the competing MACHO theory, that there are sufficient "free floating" planet-sized objects to account for the apparent extra mass.
+The front-line theory is that Dark Matter must consist of otherwise-undiscovered weakly interacting massive particles (WIMPs) "weakly interacting" meaning, for example, that Photons generally don't interact with them, thus we can't see them.
+Surveys have not borne out the competing MACHO theory, that there could be sufficient "free floating" planet-sized objects to account for the apparent extra mass.

 Dark Matter theories are also classified as either Cold Dark Matter, Warm Dark Matter, or Hot Dark Matter.

 Without Dark Matter, some other explanation must exist for the apparent matter in galaxies.
 Theories have been proposed that the known laws of gravity (General Relativity) are only an approximation that breaks down in the regime of galaxies, e.g., Modified Newtonian Dynamics.